TACC/Core-CMS/README.md

     npm install postcss-cli --no-save
     ```

-4. Make changes in your [Core-Styles] clone as necessary.
+4. Make changes in your [Core Styles] clone as necessary.
 5. Build changes.\*

 <sub>\* See [How to Build Static Files](#how-to-build-static-files).</sub>

 #### Testing Core Styles Changes Remotely

-If you need to test [Core-CMS] and [Core-Styles] changes on a server:
+If you need to test [Core CMS] and [Core Styles] changes on a server:

 1. Push changes onto a [Core Styles] branch (not `main`).
 2. Install [Core Styles] at that branch: